Tri-nadh/WiSearch/README.md

 # WiSearch
-Your job search is now simple with WiSearch.
-# Google Dorking Query Generator

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://wisearch.streamlit.app/)

-This tool allows you to generate Google Dorking queries for job searches by providing job-related criteria.
+WiSearch is a tool that allows you to generate Google Dorking queries for job searches by providing job-related criteria.
 Google Dorking is a search technique that uses Google operators to find specific information on the internet.
-With this app, you can easily create custom queries for job boards such as LinkedIn, Indeed, Naukri, or a general search on the web.
+With this app, you can easily find jobs on job boards such as LinkedIn, Indeed, Naukri, or All over the web.

 ## Usage